 8. Re-establish your credit history.

 Re-establish your credit history by opening new accounts and making on-time payments.
-You may have to start with a secured credit card or perhaps even a retail credit card.
+You may have to start with a credit card designed to help build credit or perhaps even a retail credit card.
 If you can afford the payments get a personal loan to help re-establish your credit history.
 Paying the new credit on time and responsibly managing the new credit will raise your credit scores in a matter of months.

 9. Keep Old Accounts Open